meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Brief:** Users must be able to create wiki articles in order to share knowledge with other users.

-**Preconditions:** The user must have the wiki creation permission or the wiki management permission enabled.
+**Preconditions:** The user must have the wiki creation permission, the wiki management permission, or the wiki administration permission enabled.

 **Trigger:** When the user clicks the link to create an article.